m-Py/anticlust/README.md

 How do I learn about `anticlust`
 --------------------------------

-This README contains some basic information the package `anticlust`.
+This README contains some basic information on the `R` package `anticlust`.
 More information is available via the following sources:

 -   A preprint is available (»Using anticlustering to partition a stimulus pool into equivalent parts«) describing the theoretical